 Sounds easy enough, right?
 Over the past weeks, months or years you may have heard hints and suggestions from people all around you:

 “My sister has a great therapist”

 “Maybe you should ‘see someone’”

 What kind of help?
 When will I have time to go?
-Will google tell me where to go?
-What kind of therapist am I supposed to see?
+Will Google tell me where to go?
+What kind of therapist should I see?
 I hate strangers!
 What will happen when I go?
 I can’t even get to the grocery store, how will I every pull myself together to go to therapy?

 - Do you want something long-term or short-term?

 - Do you want someone just to listen, or someone to give you concrete guidance or advice?

 - Do you want to be seen alone, with you partner or family, or both?